Above image: Museum Special snap traps painted and varnished.

 In the last 10 years, I have been working closely with U.S. government agencies administering public lands through northern Alaska to access remote areas across the boreal-tundra ecotone and perform extensive small mammal and parasite sampling.
 The Arctic is experiencing some of the most rapid rates of climate induced biotic changes globally, and as climates warm, entire communities of Arctic organisms are experiencing dynamic shifts in distributions, population demographics, and species interactions.
 Collections based on these ongoing field expeditions will be a vital resource for tracking rates and extent of change.
 Agencies collaborations include the National Park Service Arctic Network, U.S. Fish and Wildlife Arctic National Wildlife Refuge, Alaska Department of Fish and Game, and the U.S. Geological Survey Alaska Science Center.

-More recently, with a new position at Kansas State University, I have shifted partial focus to the Mid-West U.S., implementing the same overarching research program across the mid-continental transition between Great Plains grasslands and eastern deciduous forests.
+More recently, at Kansas State University, I have shifted partial focus to the Mid-West U.S., implementing the same overarching research program across the mid-continental transition between Great Plains grasslands and eastern deciduous forests.
 This major ecotone stretches from northern Manitoba south through Texas.
 The Great Plains essentially constitute a filter zone for biodiversity between western and eastern North America, and yet they are also one of the most heavily human disturbed ecosystems worldwide, including development, agriculture, industry, and interruption of natural processes that historically maintained native prairies, including loss of mega-herbivores, and wildfire suppression.
 My prediction is that this fragmentation of previously continuous prairie has made the Great Plains biological filter more permeable to species movements between west and east, promoting increased interactions between distinct prairie and woodland communities.
 This system is parallel from a theoretical and functional standpoint to the boreal-tundra ecotone in the Arctic, and these combined regions now form the basis of my ongoing research program.

 Small mammal trophic dynamics and community evolutionary ecology